 We get our feedstock from both tennis and padel players who throw their old/used balls in a Renewaball collection container, which we collect and empty when full.
 We separate all of them, no matter the brand, into felt and rubber.
 The felt is recycled (but not in Renewaball as a Renewaball does not contain polyester or nylon) and the rubber is used as raw material for new Renewaballs.

-What's wrong with a 'regular' tennis ball? [green bullets]
+What's wrong with a 'regular' tennis ball?

-Who is the Renewaball made for?
+Who are Renewaball tennis and padel made for?

 For associations, groups, and clubs that would like to contribute to society by ensuring that balls used at their locations no longer end up in the garbage heap or the incinerator.
 All they have to do is place a Renewaball collection container somewhere around the club people can through their used balls in, no matter the brand.
 As a result, they also reduce their overall yearly waste and besides, they can of course also sell Renewaballs – making Renewaball even more circular.